SysKitTeam/docs-shell/activation/online-offline-activation.md

 4. Click the __Activate__ button to start the email account validation process.
 It only takes 2-5 seconds to perform the activation and it is a one-time-only procedure.
 If the validation of your email address is successful, an info dialog will appear thanking you for the activation.
    > __Please note!__ The __license file (.lic)__ is only valid for the user account and server where the __License Details (.dlic)__ file was generated in step 2.

+You can activate your license on a __purchased number of servers__ while your subscription is active.
+Please keep in mind that the __License Details (.dlic) file__ needs to be generated and on each server covered by your license, separately.

-At any time you can login to our Customers Portal and navigate to the list of your licensed products.
+At any time you can login to our [Customers Portal](https://my.syskit.com) and navigate to the list of your licensed products.
 If you do not have the activation information, please [contact us](https://www.syskit.com/company/contact-us).

 See [Activation FAQ](#internal/activation/activation-faq/) to learn more about SysKit Shell activation.